 Identifiers which specify the patient:

-ICUSTAY_ID is unique to a patient ICU stay.
+stay_id is unique to a patient ward stay.

 LAST_CAREUNIT contain, respectively, the first and last ICU type in which the patient was cared for.
 As an

 stay_id groups all ICU admissions within 24 hours of each other, it is possible for a patient to be transferred from one type of ICU to another and have the same

 Care units are derived from the TRANSFERS table, and definition for the abbreviations can be found in the documentation for TRANSFERS.

 INTIME provides the date and time the patient was transferred into the ICU.

 OUTTIME provides the date and time the patient was transferred out of the ICU.

 LOS is the length of stay for the patient for the given ICU stay, which may include one or more ICU units.
 The length of stay is measured in fractional days.

 Was this page helpful?